 How do you choose the right finish for your wood kitchen cabinetry?

 When deciding which wood finish to choose for your kitchen, consider the colour first.
 Are you looking for a natural wood finish or a painted wood kitchen?
 Bear in mind that veneered kitchen units may give you better grain matching than solid wood cabinet, so don’t dismiss them as inferior.
 And last but by no means least, look at the carcass construction.
-Our In Frame Wood kitchens have a reinforced frame to provide additional strength.
+Our In Frame Wood kitchens have a reinforced frame to provide additional strength and longevity.

 What’s the difference between timber and timber effect kitchens?